pjanec/dirigent/README.md

 As soon as an agent connects to master, it receives and adopts the master's copy of the shared config.
 The local copy should be of course identical to the master's copy.
 If it is not, the currently running agent's plan is stopped, i.e. the all the apps launched by the agent so far are killed nad the new master's plan takes place.

-### Local config

-Local configuration is put together from multiple sources.
-The are listed in the descending order of priority:

-- Command line arguments
-- App.config file
-- Shared config file (can be used for network setting like master IP and port)
-- Built-in defaults
-- Local configuration file

-#### Autodetection of the machine id
+### Autodetection of the machine id

-Computer's NetBIOS name is used as a default machineId if not specified otherwise.
+Computer's NetBIOS name is used as a default machineId if the machine id is not specified on the command line.

 ### Logging

 Both agent and master support logging of errors, warnigns etc. into a log file through a Log4net library.
-The log file name as well as other options for logging (verbosity etc.) can be specified as a part of local configuration.
+The log file name as well as other options for logging (verbosity etc.) can be specified as a part of app.config file.

 ### Folder Watching